tankangliang/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Adding a Client**

 **MSS**

-1. User requests to list persons
-2. AddressBook shows a list of persons
+1. User meets secures a new business client.
+2. User checks TBM to see if the client is somebody he knows previously.
-3. User requests to delete a specific person in the list
+3. User adds the new client information into TBM.
-4. AddressBook deletes the person

     Use case ends.

 **Extensions**

 * 2a.
-The list is empty.
+The client is somebody he knew beforehand, which shows up as an entry in TBM.

+    * 2a1.
+User can choose to update/edit the client information.

   Use case ends.